Scottish Highwayman: STAND AND DELIVER!!!

 - Lady Killer: Sir Roger, who is seen with several young women when his wife's on the other side of England.

 - Loveable Rogue: Dick.

-- Never My Fault: When Fancey and Strapp are arrested, Fancey blames Strapp for getting them into that predicament by failing to see that they were being led into a trap.Strapp: Excuse me, but I was distinctly under the impression that THEY were walking right into YOUR trap!
+- Never My Fault: When Fancey and Strapp are arrested, Fancey blames Strapp for getting them into this mess by failing to see that they were being led into a trap.Strapp: Excuse me, but I was distinctly under the impression that THEY were walking right into YOUR trap!